-This publication, by Donald M. Hoskins, was written for the Pennsylvania Department of Conservation and Natural Resources and for the Bureau of Topographic and Geologic Survey.
+If you are looking for fossils in the state of Pennsylvania, Common Fossils of Pennsylvania is a good guide to start with.
+It was written by Donald M. Hoskins for the Pennsylvania Geological Survey.
+This is the fourth series of this publication.
 You can download a digital copy using the link below.
-You can also order a physical version by contacting them by email via a link on the DCNR Geology Publications and Data page.
+You can also order a physical version by contacting the PA Geological Survey by email via a link on the DCNR Geology Publications and Data page.

-I have found several of the common fossils available in the book locally.
-However, the state differs in geologic age and you’ll find different fossil families in different geographic locations.
-For example, central Pennsylvania is a much better place to find large Trilobites, a favorite among fossil collectors.
+I have found several of the common fossils showcased in the book locally.
+However, Pennsylvania differs greatly in geologic age and you’ll find different fossil families in different geographic locations.
+For example, central Pennsylvania is a much better place to find medium to large-sized Trilobites, a favorite among fossil collectors.

 Other Pennsylvania Fossil Publications